Halo-Lab/use-breakpoints-width/README.md

 ### Debounce delay time

-`useBreakpoints` uses debounce due to optimization purposes.
+This custom hook uses debounce due to optimization purposes.
 You can change the delay time to meet your requirements.
 Provide a new value as the `debounceDelay` property value.
 Number in milliseconds (**default 250ms**)).

 ```js
 ...